The internet has come a long way.

 However, you want to note that a query could have a local intent that isn’t that clear.

-So, whenever a user made a query without a clear local search intent, Google had to rely on optimisation.
+So, whenever a user made a query without a clear local search intent, Google had to rely on optimization.

 However, with Venice, they had found a simple solution to this predicament.
 They started serving content based on the specified physical location or based on the user’s IP address.